ceph/ceph/doc/man/8/rbd.rst

    Specifies the snapshot name for the specific operation.

-.. option:: --user username
+.. option:: --id username

-   Specifies the username to use with the map command.
+   Specifies the username (without the ``client.'' prefix) to use with the map command.

-.. option:: --secret filename
+.. option:: --keyfile filename

    Specifies a file containing the secret to use with the map command.
+   If not specified, ``client.admin'' will be used by default.

+.. option:: --keyring filename

+   Specifies a keyring file containing a secret for the specified user to use with the map command.
+If not specified, the default keyring locations will be searched.

 Commands